elc08/MPclassifier/README.md

 ```
 class MSclassifier.signature_classifier : ()
 ```
-Although this class starts empty, depending on the developped classifier, after training this class will acquire the following attributes:
+Although this class starts empty, depending on the developed classifier, after training this class will acquire the following attributes:

 - signatures : list